 This coalition also surfaced in the vote on the 2012 National Defense Authorization Act (NDAA).
 Looking at the votes, one can see that “Libertarians” and “Progressives” are less present in the Senate than in the House.
 This is not surprising, as being elected to the Senate or any higher office requires pleasing a larger array of constituents in order to get their votes and campaign donations.
 The higher the office one seeks, the more votes and campaign donations one must solicit in order to win the elections.

 This is not to say that all of the House members who voted for the Amash-Conyers amendment were “Libertarians” and “Progressives”–I know, for example, that Rep. Sensenbrenner would not fall into either category.
+Even with four major political parties, there are still crossover votes.

 The U.S. political system is even more complicated than that.
 For example, the Green Party shares the Libertarian distrust of big government, but not regulation.
 The real-life Green Party tends to favor decentralized and more locally accountable government, but are more in favor of government regulations as long as they occur at the local level.